Kepler homers and Twins beat Cubs and Darvish 4-0

 TRAINER’S ROOM

 Twins: DH Nelson Cruz (sore knee) was out of the lineup for the second consecutive day.
-With Monday an off day, Cruz — who had been playing with the injury can take advantage of three days of rest manager Rocco Baldelli said.
+With Monday an off day, Cruz — who had been playing with the injury — can take advantage of three days of rest, Baldelli said.

 Cubs: RHP Tyler Chatwood (right forearm strain) threw from 105 feet Saturday.
-Surgery has not been discussed for him, general manager Jed Hoyer said. … Cameron Maybin replaced Kyle Schwarber in LF in the third inning.
-No reason was announced.
+Surgery has not been discussed for him, general manager Jed Hoyer said.

 UP NEXT